 The whole of these people were on their way to the Bunya Bunya country, for the purpose of obtaining that very remarkable fruit, the product of the Araucaria Bidwellii.
 Perhaps I shall be better understood by representing it as a species of the Norfolk Pine, Araucaria excelsa.
 The present species is, however, much larger than the latter kind, with large, feather-like branches; altogether, perhaps a more magnificent tree it is difficult to conceive.

 The fruit is as large as a common-sized cocoanut, and, when roasted, the taste is equal, if not superior, to a mealy potato.
 It is only produced in large quantities every third year, when the various tribes meet for many miles round to collect and eat it….
 The Bunya bunya tree is confined to a narrow belt of elevated country on the coast range, averaging from twelve and a half miles wide by twenty-five in length, and in no other part of Australia has this plant been found.

-The gathering provided an opportunity for many aboriginal groups to meet for trade, to exchange stories and songs, to conduct ceremonies and to observe cultural, social and kinship obligations.
+The gathering provided an opportunity for many aboriginal groups to meet for trade, exchange stories and songs, conduct ceremonies and to observe cultural, social and kinship obligations.
 Once Europeans settled in the area, such a large gathering of aborigines was seen as a threat.
 After many years of frontier violence, laws were passed in the late 1890s removing people from their traditional lands and relocating them on reserves.
 This disruption meant the end of the Bunya gatherings.